Casino: Macau

 The former Portuguese colony of Macau, a special administrative region of the People's Republic of China since 1999, is a popular destination for visitors who wish to gamble.
 This started in Portuguese times, when Macau was popular with visitors from nearby Hong Kong, where gambling was more closely regulated.
 The Venetian Macao is currently the largest casino in the world.
 Macau also surpassed Las Vegas as the largest gambling market in the world.

 Germany

 Machine-based gaming is only permitted in land-based casinos, restaurants, bars and gaming halls, and only subject to a licence.
 Online slots are, at the moment, only permitted if they are operated under a Schleswig-Holstein licence.
 AWPs are governed by federal law – the Trade Regulation Act and the Gaming Ordinance.

 Portugal

 The Casino Estoril, located in the municipality of Cascais, on the Portuguese Riviera, near Lisbon, is the largest casino in Europe by capacity.

-During the Second World War, it was reputed to be a gathering point for spies, dispossessed royals, and wartime adventurers; it became an inspiration for Ian Fleming's James Bond 007 novel Casino Royale.
+During the World War II, it was reputed to be a gathering point for spies, dispossessed royals, and wartime adventurers; it became an inspiration for Ian Fleming's James Bond 007 novel Casino Royale.